 But to get lost in the specific numbers is to lose sight of the exercise.
 We are arguing that an important assumption underpinning the United Nations exercise should be reconsidered.
 We’ve given a rough idea of how far that assumption could shift the fertility and population outcomes, and they are of a magnitude that would see some parts of the world looking quite different by the end of the century.
 If we assume constant fertility despite this evolutionary dynamic, we risk a material downward bias in projecting future fertility and population.

 As an aside, the freely available methodology and R packages that underpin the United Nations forecasts greatly facilitated our efforts.
 We spent a lot of time considering how to implement the simulations, but on discovering the openness of the United Nations approach, we found a great place to implement our tweaked approach.
 In that spirit, you can access our modified packages and the data used to generate them here at OSF.

-If you can’t access the paper through the paywall and would like me to email you a copy, hit me up in the comments below.
+If you can’t access the paper through the paywall and would like me to email you a copy, let me know.